 My go-to BBQ joint order when we visit my family in Memphis is a pulled pork sandwich with coleslaw on top.
 (It’s the Memphis way.)

 But then my dad ordered a pulled pork BOWL and introduced me to a new favorite!

 This season, I wanted to present a fun, fall-flavored rendition of this delicious meal.

-We all deserve these Pumpkin Pulled Pork Bowls during the fall months.
+We all deserve these Pumpkin Pulled Pork Bowls.

-The best news is the pulled pork cooks in the slow cooker and requires no babysitting!
-You just let it simmer low and slow all day in that decadent PUMPKIN barbecue sauce.
+The pulled pork cooks in the slow cooker and requires no babysitting!
+You just let it simmer low and slow all day in a decadent PUMPKIN barbecue sauce.

 What’s not to love?

 I can see this being a hit at a fall-centric gathering (whether it’s a backyard barbecue before it gets too cold outside) or a tailgate.
 This would also be an excellent meal to bring for a Halloween potluck!